abuxton/presentations/cote/ideas/Section.md

 <!SLIDE center subsection>
-# Ideation, lets think a little differently!
+# Ideation, lets think about this a little differently.